Tim Anderson (baseball): 2016–2019

+2020–22

-Overall with the 2020 Chicago White Sox, Anderson batted .322/.357/.529 with 45 runs (tied for the AL lead), ten home runs, and 21 RBIs in 49 games.
+Overall with the 2020 Chicago White Sox, in the Covid-shortened season, Anderson batted .322/.357/.529 with 45 runs (tied for the AL lead), ten home runs, and 21 RBIs in 49 games.
 He won a Silver Slugger Award that season.

 Anderson was the cover athlete for the 2021 installment of the R.B.I.
 Baseball video game series.
-On July 10, 2021, Anderson was named to the 2021 MLB All-Star Game.
+On July 10, 2021, Anderson was named to the 2021 MLB All-Star Game as a replacement for Carlos Correa, who had decided not to attend.
 At the MLB Field of Dreams Game on August 12, 2021, Anderson hit a walk-off home run in the bottom of the ninth inning off of Zack Britton to win the game for the White Sox over the New York Yankees, 9–8.
-Overall in 2021, Anderson batted .309/.338/.469 in 123 games hitting 17 home runs and 61 RBIs.
+Overall in 2021, Anderson batted .309/.338/.469 in 123 games, with 17 home runs and 61 RBIs.
 He had the lowest walk percentage in the major leagues, at 4.0%.

-During the White Sox game against the Cleveland Guardians on April 20, 2022, Anderson gave fans the finger.
+During the White Sox game against the Cleveland Guardians on April 20, 2022, Anderson made three errors in the first two innings, then gave the finger to a fan who made a comment to him.
 Anderson apologized after the game.
-MLB suspended him for one game, though he appealed the suspension.
+MLB suspended him for one game, but Anderson successfully appealed the suspension, which was replaced by a fine.

-In a 2019 interview, Anderson said that he kind of felt like "today's Jackie Robinson" in reference to him wanting to change baseball.
-During a game on May 21, 2022 against the New York Yankees, Yankees third baseman Josh Donaldson mockingly called Anderson "Jackie".
+During a game against the New York Yankees on May 21, 2022, Yankees third baseman Josh Donaldson mockingly called Anderson "Jackie", which was in reference to a 2019 interview in which Anderson said that he felt like "today's Jackie Robinson" in reference to him wanting to change baseball.
 Later in the game, White Sox catcher Yasmani Grandal confronted Donaldson, leading to both teams clearing their benches.
-After the game, manager Tony La Russa later called Donaldson's comment "racist" and Anderson agreed with him.
-Donaldson was suspended one game for "inappropriate comments" and apologized to both Anderson and Robinson's widow.
+After the game, manager Tony La Russa called Donaldson's comment "racist" and Anderson agreed with him.
+Donaldson was suspended one game for "inappropriate comments" and apologized to both Anderson and Rachel Robinson, Robinson's widow.

-Despite all the events, Anderson made the All-Star team for the second year in a row.
-Anderson was named the starter at shortstop for the American League becoming the first White Sox shortstop to start in the All-Star game since Luis Aparicio in 1970.
-In the game, Anderson went 1-for-2 with a single in the 4th.
+Anderson made the All-Star team for the second year in a row.
+Anderson was named the starter at shortstop for the American League, becoming the first White Sox shortstop to start in the All-Star game since Luis Aparicio in 1970.
+In the game, Anderson went 1-for-2, with a single in the 4th.

 On July 30, 2022, Anderson was thrown out of the game by umpire Nick Mahrley after arguing balls and strikes.
-Anderson became irate and he seemingly bumped Mahrley with his helmet to the umpire's cap.
-The next day, the league suspended Anderson three games and fined him an undisclosed amount for making illegal contact with an umpire, pending an appeal.
-On August 9, Anderson was placed on the IL with a torn hand ligament and was out for the rest of the season.
-Overall in 2022, Anderson appeared in 79 games with an average of .301 hitting 6 home runs and 25 RBI's.
+Anderson became irate and seemingly bumped the umpire's cap with his own helmet.
+MLB suspended Anderson for three games and fined him an undisclosed amount for making illegal contact with an umpire.
+The suspension was reduced from three games to two on appeal.
+On August 9, Anderson was placed on the IL with a torn hand ligament, ending his season.
+Overall in 2022, Anderson appeared in just 79 games, albeit with a .301 batting average, as well as six home runs and 25 RBIs.

-In 2023, Anderson represented Team USA in the World Baseball Classic.